 \section{Preliminaries}

-\paragraph{Rubrics.} We define rubrics as a structured set of evaluation criteria tailored to a given prompt.
+\textbf{Rubrics.} We define rubrics as a structured set of evaluation criteria tailored to a given prompt.
 Formally, let $x$ denote an input prompt and $\hat{y}$ a model-generated response.
 A rubric $\mathcal{R}(x)$ is represented as a collection of $k$ criteria $\mathcal{R}(x) = \{c_i\}_{i=1}^k$, where each $c_i$ denotes a rubric description specifying an aspect of response quality (e.g., factual correctness, reasoning soundness, style).

-\paragraph{Rubrics-based Reward Models.} Building on prior work in pairwise reward modeling~\citep{liu2025pairjudge,chen2025rm,guo2025reward,xu2025unified}, we focus on a comparative setting where the goal is to evaluate the relative quality of two candidate responses.
+\textbf{Rubrics-based Reward Models.} Building on prior work in pairwise reward modeling~\citep{liu2025pairjudge,chen2025rm,guo2025reward,xu2025unified}, we focus on a comparative setting where the goal is to evaluate the relative quality of two candidate responses.
 Given a prompt $x$ and two samples $(\hat{y}_1, \hat{y}_2)$, a pairwise rubric-based reward function is defined as

-where $\text{reward}$ is the binary preference label, $r_\theta$ is the reward model parameterized by $\theta$ that integrates rubric criteria $\{c_i\}$ when producing a preference judgment.
+where $\text{reward}$ is the binary preference label, $r_\theta$ is the reward model that integrates rubric criteria $\{c_i\}$ when producing a preference judgment.

 The overall framework for \dataset{} is in Figure \ref{fig:framework}.
-Our overall objective is two-fold: (i) constructing a rubric dataset $\mathcal{D}_{\text{rubric}}$ for training a generation model $g_{\theta}$ that automatically synthesizes rubrics $\mathcal{R}(x)$ given a prompt $x$; and (ii) building a reward modeling dataset $\mathcal{D}_{\text{rm}}$ for training a rubric-guided reward model $r_{\phi}$ capable of producing reliable and interpretable pairwise judgments.
-This two-stage formulation enables explicit decomposition of evaluation into \emph{rubric generation} and \emph{rubric-conditioned reward prediction}, bridging human-aligned criteria and automated preference modeling.
+Our overall objective is two-fold: (1) constructing a rubric dataset $\mathcal{D}_{\text{rubric}}$ to train a generation model $g_{\theta}$ that automatically synthesizes rubrics $\mathcal{R}(x)$ given a prompt $x$; and (2) building a reward modeling dataset $\mathcal{D}_{\text{rm}}$ to train a rubric-guided reward model $r_{\phi}$ capable of producing reliable and interpretable pairwise judgments.
+This two-stage formulation decomposes evaluation into \emph{rubric generation} and \emph{rubric-conditioned reward prediction}, bridging human-aligned criteria and automated preference modeling.